-The School of Continuing Education offers a special opportunity for academically exceptional local high school students to take college courses with Columbia University students and earn full college credit.
-The High School Visiting Student Program is open to high school juniors and seniors who have demonstrated academic excellence in their studies and are highly motivated to advance their academic careers.
+The School of Continuing Education offers a special opportunity for academically exceptional high school juniors and seniors who live within commuting distance to take courses with Columbia students and earn full college credit.

 “I had completed enough math at The Brearley School that I was able to take calculus at Columbia over the summer.
 I enjoyed the class so much that I continued taking math, physics, and theoretical computer science classes.
 I have almost completed the requirements for a math major at Columbia.
 I just found out that I've been accepted to Cambridge and Yale and I'm looking forward to starting college!”Francesca Slade, Age 17